 Our plans in Albania

-Beside continuing to work to secure improvements in Albanian legislation on wildlife protection, FOUR PAWS is supporting the government in its efforts to build such a facility near Tirana.
-FOUR PAWS considers the establishment of a sanctuary for native wild animals as absolutely essential to be able to rescue and house bears and other wild animals in distress in an environment suited to their species, and at the same time to strengthen awareness among the population for the needs of these animals, and wild fauna protection in general.
+Besides continuing to advocate for improvements in Albanian legislation and consistent law enforcement on wildlife protection, FOUR PAWS is supporting the government in its efforts to build such a facility near Tirana.
+FOUR PAWS considers the establishment of a sanctuary for native wild animals as absolutely essential for the law enforcement and accommodation of bears and other wild animals in a species-appropriate environment.
+Such a project will play a key role in raising public awareness for the needs of these animals, and wild fauna protection in general.